-Low-level concerns about a member of staff or adult in the academy should be reported to Principal or Head of Academy).
+Low-level concerns about a member of staff or adult in the academy should be reported to the designated safeguarding lead (or deputy).
 Where a low-level concern is raised about the designated safeguarding lead, it should be shared with the principal.
 Where a low-level concern is raised about the principal, it should be shared with the CEO.